google/comprehensive-rust/src/chromium/cargo.md

       when building and bootstrapping Rust standard library when building Rust toolchain.
-    - `run_gnrt.py` uses Chromium's copy of `cargo` and `rustc`. `gnrt` depends on third-party libraries downloaded from the internet, by `run_gnrt.py` asks `cargo` that only `--locked` content is allowed via `Cargo.lock`.)
+    - `run_gnrt.py` uses Chromium's copy of `cargo` and `rustc`. `gnrt` depends on third-party libraries downloaded from the internet, but `run_gnrt.py` asks `cargo` that only `--locked` content is allowed via `Cargo.lock`.)

 Students may identify the following items as being implicitly or explicitly